Obs01ete/lidar_course/setup/README.md

 ## 1. Obtain a machine

 ### (A) Local machine
 Ubuntu Desktop version 18.04+ and Windows 10 host OS are supported.
 NVidia or AMD GPU with OpenGL support is highly recommended.
+The prebuilt Dockerhub image requires a CPU with AVX2 support.

 ### (B) Create an AWS EC2 instance